 The accurate public accounting of climate impacts is essential for managing and reducing GHG emissions in a transparent and accountable manner.
 Most banks are already measuring their own direct carbon footprint, but they should also measure and report on the emissions associated with the financial services they provide to their clients: termed “financed emissions”.
 These are indeed by far larger than banks' "direct emissions".
 Such accounting should be done on both a business-unit and portfolio-wide basis to enable stringent target setting and more effective management of climate impacts.

-Milieudefensie (Friends of the Earth Netherlands), a BankTrack member, published in 2009 the report "Carbon Footprinting of Financed Emissions - Existing Methodologies, a Review and Recommendations".
+Milieudefensie (Friends of the Earth Netherlands) published in 2009 the report "Carbon Footprinting of Financed Emissions - Existing Methodologies, a Review and Recommendations".
 This study provides an overview and comparison of seven existing methodologies and their characteristics.

 The following methodologies can indeed already be used by banks for their different banking activities, from project finance to asset management through retail banking: